 Watching a parent grow older and experience the signs of aging can be difficult for many people.
-As a result, families should understand the aging process and to learn the signs that could indicate an elderly parent requires additional help around their home.
+As a result, families should understand the aging process and learn the signs that an elderly parent requires assistance or additional help around their home.

-As experienced specialists in this area, the team at elderly home care company Neighborly Home Care is now highlighting 7 warning signs that an elderly parent needs some help.
-Learn the signs and in the coming months we will discuss the transitions and the steps needed to prepare for the changing needs of aging loved ones.
+As experienced specialists in this area, the team at elderly home care company Neighborly Home Care highlights 7 warning signs that an elderly parent needs assistance.
+Learn the signs, and in the coming months, we will discuss the transitions and the steps necessary to prepare for the changing needs of aging loved ones.

 People commonly forget where items have been left around the home or become frustrated while performing activities of daily living that used to be easy.
-If these issues occur several times a day, it could be a sign of an ongoing or worsening problem with an older person’s mental health could be a problem.
-Children should monitor this issue and try to talk to their parents’ doctor directly if it continues over time.
+If these issues occur several times a day, an ongoing or worsening problem with an older person’s mental health could be a problem.
+Children should monitor this issue and talk to their parents’ doctor directly if it continues over time.

 Neighborly Home Care’s caregivers are certified nursing assistants or have received equivalent training and passed a nurse aid skills assessment test.
 Our professional home caregivers can create personalized care plans to give seniors proper care and give you and your loved one peace of mind.